French name: Given names

 French people have at least one given name.
 Usually, only one of them is used in daily life; any others are solely for official documents, such as passports or certificates.
-Thus, one always speaks of Jacques Chirac and never of Jacques René Chirac; Henri Philippe Pétain is always referred to as Philippe Pétain, because Philippe was the given name that he used in daily life.
-Middle names in the English sense do not exist, ergo, initials are never used for second or further given names.
+Thus, one always speaks of Jacques Chirac and never of Jacques René Chirac; Henri Philippe Bénoni Omer Joseph Pétain is always referred to as Philippe Pétain, because Philippe was the given name that he used in daily life.
+Middle names in the English sense do not exist; initials are never used for second or further given names.
 For example, although English-speaking scientific publications may cite Claude Allègre as Claude J. Allègre, this is not done in French-speaking publications.

-Second and further given names, when given, typically honour a child's grandparents, great grandparents, or other ancestors.
-This practice has become less common, often being considered old-fashioned.
-Though using more than one name is rarely done today, using two or even three of the given names daily was fairly common until the early 20th century.
+Second and further given names, when given, typically honour a child's grandparents, great-grandparents, or other ancestors.
+The practice of giving two or even three names has since fallen slightly out of fashion, but remains more common in upper-class milieus.